chrisjackson-pellicle/PAV/README.md

 ### 1. Genome Annotation
 - Processes input FASTA files using Chloë
+- **Supports both single and multi-sequence FASTA files**
+- For multi-sequence FASTA files, each sequence is processed separately with Chloë
 - Performs initial annotation on original sequences
 - Linearizes genomes upstream of a specified gene (default: psbA), unless sample is recorded as `linear` in metadata
 - Re-annotates linearized sequences